 For more information, check out STEM Kenada’s blog, Facebook page and video.

 Approximately 1,500 of the Faculty’s newest alumni celebrated the end of their academic careers – and new beginnings – during two ceremonies at Convocation Hall on June 19.
 Among them, 932 undergraduates and 569 graduate students earned degrees (261 receiving MEng degrees, 203 obtaining MASc degrees and 105 earning PhD degrees).

 A recent article published in The Globe and Mail highlights the important role U of T’s Engineering Outreach programs play in increasing diversity in the field.

 On the weekend of May 25-26, U of T Engineering empowered 90 newly admitted female students through a slew of activities at the Girls’ Leadership in Engineering Experience – also delightfully known as GLEE.
-Now in its second year, GLEE is an initiative that aims to inspire graduating female high school students to join the U of… Read more »

 How do you program a robot to navigate a zombie-infested campus?
 That was one of many problems that 88 high school students from grades 9 through 12 had to solve during the third-annual Operations Research Challenge (TORCH) on March 16, 2013.
 A team from Don Mills Collegiate Institute shared the $300 top prize and were invited to attend a week of DEEP Summer Academy.